jashkenas/coffeescript/documentation/sections/resources.md

 *   [CoffeeScript Google Group](https://groups.google.com/forum/#!forum/coffeescript)<br>
     If you’d like to ask a question, the mailing list is a good place to get help.
 *   [The CoffeeScript Wiki](https://github.com/jashkenas/coffeescript/wiki)<br>
     If you’ve ever learned a neat CoffeeScript tip or trick, or ran into a gotcha — share it on the wiki.
-The wiki also serves as a directory of handy [text editor extensions](https://github.com/jashkenas/coffeescript/wiki/Text-editor-plugins), [web framework plugins](https://github.com/jashkenas/coffeescript/wiki/Web-framework-plugins), and general [CoffeeScript build tools](https://github.com/jashkenas/coffeescript/wiki/Build-tools).
 *   [The FAQ](https://github.com/jashkenas/coffeescript/wiki/FAQ)<br>
     Perhaps your CoffeeScript-related question has been asked before.
 Check the FAQ first.
 *   [JS2Coffee](http://js2.coffee/)<br>